 According to Kharzeev's calculation by fitting the GlueX data of $J/\psi$ photoproduction \cite{GlueX:2019mkq}, the mass radius is calculated to be $0.55 \pm 0.03$ fm \cite{Kharzeev:2021qkd}.
-Moreover, one work \cite{Wang:2021dis} obtain the average mass radius is $0.67 \pm 0.10 $ fm by extracting the $\phi$ experimental data \cite{LEPS:2005hax} and $0.68\pm0.03 $ fm by extracting the $\omega$ photoproduction data \cite{Barth:2003kv}, respectively.
-Compared with these results by extracting $\omega$, $\phi$, and $J/\psi$ photoproduction, our work for the mass radius is much larger and close to the charge radius of proton.
+Moreover, one work \cite{Wang:2021dis} obtains an average mass radius of $0.67 \pm 0.10 $ fm by extracting the $\phi$ experimental data \cite{LEPS:2005hax} and $0.68\pm0.03 $ fm by extracting the $\omega$ photoproduction data \cite{Barth:2003kv}.
+Compared with these results obtained by extracting $\omega$, $\phi$, and $J/\psi$ photoproduction, our work for the mass radius is much larger and near the proton charge radius.

-Then we try to describe the mass distribution inside the proton.
+Then, we try to describe the mass distribution inside the proton.
 The Fourier transform of the scalar GFFs $G(t)$ can be written as \cite{Polyakov:2018zvc,Polyakov:2002yz}

 where $-\Delta^2= t$.
-Finally the mass distribution $\widetilde{D} (r)$ inside the proton is derived from $G(t)$ as shown in Fig.\ref{Fig:radius}.
-It can be seen that the mass distribution is the largest at the center of the proton and than exponential decreases.
+Finally, the mass distribution $\widetilde{D} (r)$ inside the proton is derived from $G(t)$, as shown in Fig. \ref{Fig:radius}.
+Here, the parameters $c_2 $ and $m_s$ in Eqs. \ref{eq:differential}, \ref{eq:M}, and \ref{eq:Gtms} are applied by fitting the $\rho^0$ photoproduction data at $W=1.92$ GeV.
+As shown, the radius distribution is the largest at the center of the proton and then exponentially decreases.

-\section{scattering length $\left|\alpha_{\rho^0 p}\right|$}
+\section{Scattering length $\left|\alpha_{\rho^0 p}\right|$}

-The $\rho^0 p$ scattering length is related to the near-threshold photoproduction of $\rho^0$ meson.
-In this paper, the VMD model is used to connect the reaction $\gamma p \rightarrow \rho^0p$ and $ \rho^0 p \rightarrow \rho^0 p$.
+The $\rho^0 p$ scattering length is related to the near-threshold photoproduction of the $\rho^0$ meson.
+In this paper, the VMD model is used to connect the reactions $\gamma p \rightarrow \rho^0p$ and $ \rho^0 p \rightarrow \rho^0 p$.
 Applying the effective VMD approach, the near-threshold cross section during the elastic scattering processes becomes \cite{Titov:2007xb,Pentchev:2020kao}

-here the VMD coupling constant $g_{\rho^0}$ is deduced from the leptonic decay width $\Gamma^{\rho^0}_{e^+e^-}$ as \cite{Strakovsky:2019bev}
+Here, the VMD coupling constant $g_{\rho^0}$ is deduced from the leptonic decay width $\Gamma^{\rho^0}_{e^+e^-}$ as \cite{Strakovsky:2019bev}